Wiredcraft/test-backend/README.md

 while the web view can putter along with submitting form data.
 Thus at this point it may be prudent to go with two separate controllers.

+# Authentication

+Now Authentication will be added.
+Some say this should have been done first and maybe they're right, however the attempt here was to get the basis functionality working first.
+Also, adding an oAuth autehntication is not a trivial task; so another branch was created.